 Final internal credit approvals.

-Conditions precedent such as collateral, security or insurance coverage.
+Conditions precedent such as collateral, security, or insurance.

 Red Flags

-Any offer that talks about “monetizing MT799” as if the message itself were an asset.
+Any offer pitching “monetizing MT799” as if the message itself were an asset.

-Claims that MT799 alone will produce yields or returns without any real trade or credit exposure.
+Claims that MT799 alone produces yields without real trade performance or credit risk.

-Pitch decks that show “blocked MT799” as if it were cash collateral on a balance sheet.
+Decks showing “blocked MT799” as if it were cash collateral.

 How Real Deals Look